Maureen O'Hara: Personal life and death

 On 24–25 May 2013, O'Hara made a public appearance at the 2013 John Wayne Birthday "Tribute to Maureen O'Hara" celebration in Winterset, Iowa.
-The occasion was groundbreaking for the new John Wayne Birthplace Museum; the festivities included an official proclamation from Iowa Governor Terry Branstad declaring 25 May 2013, as "Maureen O'Hara Day" in Iowa.
+The occasion was groundbreaking for the new John Wayne Birthplace Museum; the festivities included an official proclamation from Iowa Governor Terry Branstad declaring 25 May 2013 as "Maureen O'Hara Day" in Iowa.
 The appearance included a performance by the Shannon Rovers Irish Pipe Band, who travelled from Chicago for the event.

 On 24 October 2015, O'Hara died in her sleep at her home in Boise, Idaho, from natural causes.
 She was 95 years old.
 O'Hara's remains were buried at Arlington National Cemetery in Virginia next to her late husband Charles Blair.

-As a staunch conservative Republican, O'Hara supported the presidential elections of Dwight D. Eisenhower, Richard Nixon, Gerald Ford, Ronald Reagan, George H. W. Bush and George W. Bush.
+As a "staunch conservative Republican, O'Hara supported the presidencies elections of Dwight D. Eisenhower, Richard Nixon, Gerald Ford, Ronald Reagan, George H. W. Bush and George W. Bush".

-Honors
+Honours

-O'Hara was honored on This Is Your Life, which was aired on 27 March 1957.
-In 1982 she was the first person to receive the American Ireland Fund Lifetime Achievement Award in Los Angeles.
+O'Hara was honoured on This Is Your Life, which was aired on 27 March 1957.
+In 1982, she was the first person to receive the American Ireland Fund Lifetime Achievement Award in Los Angeles.
 In 1988 she was awarded an honorary degree by the National University of Ireland, Galway.
 She further received the Heritage Award from the Ireland-American Fund in 1991.

 In 1985 she was awarded the Career Achievement Award from the American Cinema Foundation.
 O'Hara also became the first woman to win the John F. Kennedy Memorial Award for "Outstanding American of Irish Descent for Service to God and Country".
 For her contributions to the motion picture industry, O'Hara has a star on the Hollywood Walk of Fame at 7004 Hollywood Blvd.
 In 1993, she was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City, Oklahoma.
 She was awarded the Golden Boot Award.

 In March 1999, O'Hara was selected to be Grand Marshal of New York City's St. Patrick's Day Parade.
 In 2004, she was honored with a Lifetime Achievement Award from the Irish Film and Television Academy in her native Dublin.
 The same year, O'Hara released her autobiography 'Tis Herself, co-authored with Johnny Nicoletti and published by Simon & Schuster.
 She wrote the foreword for the cookbook At Home in Ireland, and in 2007 she penned the foreword to the biography of her friend and film co-star, the late actress Anna Lee.